So, you’ve got the job of your dreams and you’re so excited about your first day that you can’t fall asleep.

 The easiest one.
 Just download an app or a Spotify podcast with soothing ambient sounds and the voice guide and follow through.

 Controlled breathing is also a form of meditation, which is borrowed from yoga practices in Ancient India.
 But you can refer to modern techniques as well.
-The most common is the 4-7-8 method, and it may actually help you fall asleep in less than a minute, so it’s definitely worth a try.
+The most common is the 4-7-8 method, and it may help you fall asleep in less than a minute, so it’s worth a try.

 Progressive muscle relaxation may not sound as a meditation method, but it is.
-In fact, you repeat the same steps: focusing on your muscles and using controlled breathing.
+You repeat the same steps: focusing on your muscles and using controlled breathing.
 So, the aim is to put a strain on a certain muscle group — many people begin from the face muscles — for 10 seconds.
 Then, relax the strained muscles for another 10 seconds and move further to the next group.

 Typically, it requires 1-2 minutes to feel completely relaxed and drift off.
 This method is used by American military veterans and allows them to sleep even in a noisy environment.